raffll/yampt/README.md

 ### Extended log

-You could add "-l" switch to display additional info about records in loaded dictionaries
+You could add "-l" switch to display additional info about records in loaded (merged) dictionaries.